The Still Small Voice

 This voice is not to be confused with the negative voice you hear--the voice that tells you all the things you CAN'T do, all the things you're bad at, why you'll never succeed.
 THAT voice—the self doubting, hating voice?
 Goes away when I am hearing the Divine Voice.
 The Divine Voice is quiet and absolutely non-judgmental.
 When I eat crackers for lunch against its wishes, it just waits patiently for me.
 There is NO JUDGMENT.
 There is no NEGATIVITY.
 There is only kindness and patience.
 I think maybe that's why it's so easy to ignore that voice, you know?
 Because there is no immediate negative reinforcement for doing so.

 I was the poster child for that endless negative self talk before this radical transformation I've undergone over the past two years.
 For most people I know, this is the hardest battle and the biggest barrier to living the life they really want.
 What’s truly amazing is that I don’t have that voice anymore.
 (Well, it still rears its head every now and then, but I can shut it down now.)
-(I know what you’re thinking and I DON’T shut it up with cookies!)

 When I began my journey to a different way of living in this world, one of the things I did was address my deeply-rooted shame issues.
 I read those books by Brene' Brown and I started practicing some self-compassion.
 If you really want to hear that Divine Voice within you, you have to stop drowning it out by your impossible and unloving expectations of yourself.